Market Analysts see Roblox Corporation [RBLX] gaining to $92. Time to buy?

 How has RBLX stock performed recently?

-Roblox Corporation [RBLX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.72.
-With this latest performance, RBLX shares dropped by -5.94% in over the last four-week period, additionally plugging by 6.36% over the last 6 months.
+Roblox Corporation [RBLX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.66.
+With this latest performance, RBLX shares gained by 2.07% in over the last four-week period, additionally plugging by 12.12% over the last 6 months.

 Roblox Corporation [RBLX]: Deeper insight into the fundamentals